Generic stock image of gyoza

 • Oshiage

-If you’re craving some Taiwanese food this spring, drop by Tokyo Skytree Town for its Taiwan Festival.
-Head over to the fourth floor of Sky Arena until May 26 to feast on Taiwanese food throughout the day.
-There are several stalls offering popular Taiwanese street food and dishes such as lu rou fan (braised pork over rice) and da ji pai fried chicken.
+If you’re craving some Taiwanese food this spring, then drop by Tokyo Skytree Town for its Taiwan Festival.
+Head over to the fourth floor of Sky Arena until June 1 to feast on Taiwanese food throughout the day.
+Several stalls are offering popular Taiwanese festival cuisine such as lu rou fan (braised pork over rice), cong you bing (scallion pancake) and da ji pai fried chicken.

 You can also shop for Taiwanese goods and even enjoy massages and fortune telling.
 The dining area is decorated with red lanterns to give it a Taiwanese night market feel.